Reinforcement Learning Using Quantum Boltzmann Machines: Introduction

 Reinforcement learning (\cite{sutton-book}, known also as neuro-dynamic programming \cite{bertsekas1996neuro}) is an area of optimal control theory at the intersection of approximate dynamic programming and machine learning.
 It has been used successfully for many applications, in fields such as engineering \cite{derhami2013applying, syafiie2007model}, sociology \cite{erev1998predicting, shteingart2014reinforcement}, and economics \cite{matsui2011compound, sui2010reinforcement}.

 It is important to differentiate between reinforcement learning and common streams of research in machine learning.
 For instance, in supervised learning, the learning is facilitated by training samples provided by a source external to the agent and the computer.
 In reinforcement learning, the training samples are provided only by the interaction of the agent itself with the environment.
-For example, in a motion planning problem in an uncharted territory, it is desired that the agent learns in the fastest possible way to correctly navigate with the least number of blind decisions required to be taken.
+For example, in a motion planning problem in an uncharted territory, it is desired that the agent learns in the fastest possible way to navigate correctly, with the fewest blind decisions required to be made.
 This is known as the dilemma of \emph{exploration versus exploitation}; that is, neither exploration nor exploitation can be pursued exclusively without facing a penalty or failing at the task.
-The goal is hence not just to design an algorithm that eventually converges to an optimal policy, but for it to be able to generate good policies early in the learning process.
-We refer the reader to \cite[Ch.~1.1]{sutton-book} for a thorough introduction to the use cases and problem scenarios addressed by reinforcement learning.
+The goal is hence not only to design an algorithm that eventually converges to an optimal policy, but for it to be able to generate good policies early in the learning process.
+We refer the reader to \cite[Ch.~1.1]{sutton-book} for a thorough introduction to use cases and problem scenarios addressed by reinforcement learning.

 The core idea in reinforcement learning is defining an operator on the Banach space of real-valued functions on the set of states of a system such that a fixed point of the operator carries information about an optimal policy of actions for a finite or infinite number of decision epochs.
 A numerical method for computing this fixed point is to explore this function space by travelling in a direction that minimizes the distance between two consecutive applications of the contraction mapping operator \cite{bertsekas1996neuro}.